I. What is Style?

 Now you can see that if it weren’t for the name Snow White, you would likely not know that these two films had any relation to each other.
 While one artist chose to focus on love and humor, the other chose to focus on the battle of good versus evil and intense human emotions.

 The famous tragedy Romeo and Juliet is perhaps literature’s most famous love story.
-However, since Shakespeare’s works are so difficult to read, people often write them off as boring, especially young readers.
-Many a high school student has dreaded the day in English class when they have to read this long, difficult work!
+However, since Shakespeare’s works are difficult to read, people may write them off as boring.
 But, changing the style of the way a story is shared can make it appealing and interesting for people who may not like the original.
-In the film Romeo + Juliet, the director tells the story in a hip, modern setting with relatable characters.
-In this clip, the sword fight between Romeo and Tybalt is depicted as a high-speed chase and gunfight:
+In the film Romeo + Juliet, the director tells the story in a hip, modern setting with relatable characters:

 While the film tells the exact same story as the original Romeo and Juliet, even using the exact same language, its rough, flashy style is fresh and relevant for today’s audiences.
 Here, Verona, Italy is replaced with Verona Beach, California; instead of swords and robes, the actors bear guns and tattoos.